-All email correspondence to course instructor and assistants must be sent through Canvas course website.
-Correspondence regarding the lecture, homework, and the overall course should be posted on the "Course Questions" under the Discussion tab.
-Anything related to grades and personal matter should be sent using the "Mail" tab (Please do not post anything related to personal matters on the Discussion tab).
+All email correspondence to course instructor and Teaching Assistant(s) must be sent through Canvas course website.
+Correspondence regarding the lecture, homework, and the overall course should be posted on the "General Course Questions" under the Discussion tab.
+Anything related to grades and personal matters should be sent using the emails of the Instructor (baniwa05@ufl.edu) and TAs (Please do not post anything related to personal matters on the Discussion tab).